 The report is based on the results of audit testing which formed part of my audit of the Special Account.
-The testing was carried out in accordance with auditing standards issued by the Auditing Practices Board.
+I conducted my audit of the financial statements in accordance with the International Standards on Auditing (ISAs) as promulgated by the International Organisation of Supreme Audit Institutions.
 I have obtained all the information and explanations that I consider necessary for the purposes of my report.